paritytech/substrate/frame/benchmarking/README.md

 These additional `verify` blocks will not effect the results of your final benchmarking process.

-To run the tests, you need to be sure to enable the `runtime-benchmarks` feature flag.
+To run the tests, you need to enable the `runtime-benchmarks` feature flag.
 This may also mean you need to move into your node's binary folder.
-For example, with the Substrate repository, this is how you would test the Balances Pallet's benchmarks:
+For example, with the Substrate repository, this is how you would test the Balances pallet's benchmarks:

 ```bash
 cd bin/node/cli